cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 We note that for robustness, the analysis of {{BBCGGI21}} still assumes a random oracle to make the IDPF extractable.
 We therefore use XofTurboShake128 instead for the last level of the tree.
-It is important that XofTurboShake128 supports 16 byte seeds, as this is the seed size for the inner levels.
+It is important that XofTurboShake128 supports many seed lengths, in particular 16 bytes, as this is the seed size for the inner levels.

 While XofFixedKeyAes128 has been shown to be differentiable from a random oracle {{GKWWY20}}, there are no known attacks exploiting this difference.
 We